rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 1. Run it in `--regtest` mode
 2. Use a custom config to activate the autominer

-The configuration we need to use is
+The configuration we need to use is:

 ```
 miner.client.autoMine = true